-This year we’ve decided to lay on a special event on the Saturday afternoon, you can enter as a pre-race shakedown or just come for this cash shoot-out on its own!
-Race entry will be just £15 per rider (£10 if pre-registered) and numbers will be strictly limited.
+This year we’ve decided to lay on a special event on the Saturday afternoon, you can enter as a pre-race shakedown or just hone your skills!
+Practice entry will be just £15 per rider (£10 if pre-registered) and numbers will be strictly limited.

-Signing on for this special event runs from 9.00am until 2.30pm in the main marquee..
+Signing on for this special event runs from 9.00am until 2.30pm in the main marquee - Saturday Only.

 Great opportunity to test your bike's suspension and hone your skills.